KajiMaster/KajiMaster/README.md

 # Hi there, I'm Blake 👋

-## DevOps Engineer | Cloud Infrastructure Specialist | Systems Automation Expert
+## DevOps Engineer | Cloud Infrastructure Specialist | Solutions Architect

 I'm a seasoned DevOps engineer with a strong foundation in systems engineering, cloud infrastructure, and security operations.
 I specialize in building scalable, secure infrastructure using modern DevOps practices, GitFlow, and cloud-native technologies.